AndreiMsc/Students-Assignments/README.md

 (All of the above)

 3. Grade student for a given assignment.
-When grading, the program must allow the user to select the assignment that is graded, from the student’s list of ungraded assignments.
+When grading, the program allows the user to select the assignment that is graded, from the student’s list of ungraded assignments.
 A student’s grade for a given assignment cannot be changed.
 Deleting a student also removes their assignments.
 Deleting an assignment also removes all grades at that assignment.

 Version 2.2

+(All of the above)

+4. Statistics:
+o All students who received a given assignment, ordered alphabetically or by average grade for that assignment. o All students who are late in handing in at least one assignment.
+These are all the students who have an ungraded assignment for which the deadline has passed. o Students with the best school situation, sorted in descending order of the average grade received for all assignments. o All assignments for which there is at least one grade, sorted in descending order of the average grade received by all students who received that assignment.

+Version 3.x

 (will follow)